mynaparrot/plugNmeet-docs/docs/security-overview.md

 5.  **E2EE Key Import**: The client imports the E2EE key (either from the server or derived from user input).
 6.  **Media Connection**: The client connects to the LiveKit media server, enabling E2EE with the imported key.
 7.  **Encrypted Communication**: All subsequent data and media are now end-to-end encrypted.

+### 6. Browser Storage (IndexedDB)

+To enhance user experience and ensure session continuity, the application utilizes the browser's built-in IndexedDB storage.
+This is used for purely functional purposes, such as restoring a user's session if they accidentally refresh their page.

+To achieve this, the application temporarily stores ephemeral session data on the end-user's local device.
+The categories of data stored may include, but are not limited to:

+*   **User & Session Preferences:** To remember settings like a chosen subtitle language.
+*   **Session Content & History:** To restore chat messages, speech-to-text transcripts, and the state of the whiteboard.
+*   **Performance Caches:** Such as cached images to improve loading times.

+#### Data Lifecycle and Encryption

+The data stored in IndexedDB is designed to be ephemeral and is handled as follows:

+*   **Encryption:** The data stored in IndexedDB is **not encrypted** by the application.
+This is a deliberate design choice, as the data resides on the end-user's own device and is protected by the security measures of the user's operating system and browser profile.
+The primary security focus is on encrypting data *in transit* and ensuring it is not persisted on any server.
+*   **Normal Session End:** When a user properly ends their session (e.g., by clicking "End meeting" or "Leave Meeting"), all stored data for that session is **immediately and permanently deleted** from the browser.
+*   **Abnormal Session End (e.g., closing the browser tab):** If a session is not ended properly, the data remains in the browser's IndexedDB.
+However, upon the next application startup, a cleanup process runs.
+This process automatically identifies and deletes any stored data from previous sessions that has exceeded a predefined maximum age (e.g., several hours).
+This maximum age is configurable and subject to change in future versions to optimize performance and privacy.

+**Key Points:**

+*   This data is stored **only on the end-user's browser** and is never transmitted elsewhere for storage purposes.
+*   The storage is essential for the application's expected functionality and is not used for tracking or analytics.

+**Disclaimer for Operators:** As the person or organization deploying this software, you are responsible for creating and maintaining your own Privacy Policy.
+You should use this information to ensure your policy is transparent and compliant with any applicable data protection regulations (e.g., GDPR, CCPA).

+---

 This multi-layered approach ensures that Plug-N-Meet sessions are secure, private, and resilient against common threats.